philosolog/trashpin/README.md

 ```bash
 pythonw main.py
 ```
 > However you run the Python file does not matter.
-At the moment, I run the script from Visual Studio Code on the Raspberry Pi I have under my piano lol.
+At the moment, I host the bot by running the script from Visual Studio Code on a Raspberry Pi I have under my piano.. lol.

 ##### Alternatively, you can run `trashpin.bat` if your computer allows.
 This will run the script without showing the terminal, but you'll still have to download the Python requirements.
 > As a possible use for this file, you can set the `trashpin.bat` file to run on startup.